Compound Interest

 - P is the principal amount

-- n is frequency or no. of times the interest is compounded annually
+- n is the number of times the interest is compounded annually

 - t is the overall tenure.